Hybrid divide-and-conquer approach for tree search algorithms: Quantum backtracking for DPLL-like algorithms

 For each clause $C_i$, we implement the unitary

-which checks whether the $i$-th clause $C_i$ is an unit clause under the partial assignment $\vec x$.
-It does so by checking whether the clause $C_i$ is still `alive' and satisfiable under the partial assignment $\vec x$, and then checking whether it is an unit clause, to finally output whether it is an unit clause ($j \neq 0$), and if yes, the index $j$ and polarity $s$ of its unique variable.
-Consider the unitary $\mathcal{C}_i$ which determines whether $C_i$ is non-trivial and satisfiable for $\vec x$ (through formula evaluation) .
-Consider the unitary $\text{IsUnit}_i$ which checks whether $k-1$ variables of the clause $C_i$ have been assigned a value: it is implemented with a counter from $0$ till $k$, with an incrementation controlled on variables having a value different from $\ast$; and it outputs an index $j$ and a sign $s$ if $C_i$ is an unit rule, $0$ otherwise.
-Then the operation $V^{(i)}_\text{unit}$ which checks whether the $i$-th clause $C_i$ is an unit clause (and if yes output the index and sign of its variable) is implemented in Figure~\ref{fig:unit-clause-i}.
+which checks whether the $i$-th clause $C_i$ is a unit clause under the partial assignment $\vec x$.
+It does so by checking whether the clause $C_i$ is still `alive' (not already satisfied under the partial assignment $\vec x$), and then checking whether it is a unit clause, to finally output whether it is a unit clause ($j \neq 0$), and if yes, the index $j$ and polarity $s$ of the forced variable.
+We let the unitary $\mathcal{C}_i$ determine whether $C_i$ is alive by assignment $\vec x$ (by hardcoding the clause).
+And the unitary $\text{IsUnit}_i$ checks whether $k-1$ variables of the clause $C_i$ have been assigned a value: it is implemented with a counter from $0$ till $k$, with an incrementation controlled on variables having a value different from $\ast$; and it outputs an index $j$ and a sign $s$ if $C_i$ is a unit rule, $0$ otherwise.
+Then the operation $V^{(i)}_\text{unit}$, which checks whether the $i$-th clause $C_i$ is a unit clause (and if yes output the index and sign of its variable), is implemented in Figure~\ref{fig:unit-clause-i} ($\log(k)$-qubit counter ancilla is omitted).